BlogTalkRadio/Roque/README.md

 - Supports 2 message queue patterns:
   - Work queues (by invoking methods). eg. request the execution of a job asynchronously.
   - Message broadcasting (pub/sub) in front of work queues (by raising events). eg. notify multiple subscriptors that perform jobs on specific events.
+- Scheduled triggers.
+Set schedules on workers to enqueue specific jobs.
+  - Supports cron syntax
+  - Configure schedules on multiple workers to get redundancy.
+Only one job will be enqueued each time.
+  - Optionally, a parameter for the invoked method can be specified in config (in JSON format)

 ## Queue Patterns